 Symptoms of a pec major sprain include:

 - Sudden sharp pain at the front of the upper arm, near the shoulder

-- There is likely to be rapid swelling of the front of the shoulder and upper arm.
+- Rapid swelling of the front of the shoulder and upper arm

 What is a Pectoralis major strain?

-It is most likely to rupture at the point where it inserts into the arm (humerus).
-It is more common in weight training, especially when performing a bench press.
+It most likely ruptures at the point where it inserts into the arm (humerus).
+This is its weak point and is more common in weight training, especially when performing a bench press.

 Treatment of a pectoralis major strain

 If you suspect a torn pectoral muscle then seek professional medical attention as soon as possible.
-It is often a serious musce injury which may require surgery.
+It is often a serious muscle injury which may require surgery.